xHasKx/foldershare/README.md

 ## Pros

 * Preserving files access mode and modification time
+* You need only `pyhton3` on source machine, and **no additional modules**
+* No need for `rsync` on target machine - it can be a simple BusyBox-like hardware
 * You can specify any port and address to start HTTP server
-* You need only `pyhton3` on source machine
-* No need for `rsync` on target machine - it can be a simple BusyBox-like hardware

 ## Cons